NVIDIA/NeMo-Aligner/docs/user-guide/knowledge_distillation.rst

 SFT with Knowledge Distillation
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 Knowledge distillation is a technique in which a smaller (student) model learns from a larger (teacher) model.
-The goal is to "distill" information from the teacher to the student, resulting in a small model with comparable capabilities to the large model.
+The goal is to "distill" information from the teacher to the student.
 Compared to standard SFT which trains the model to predict the next token, knowledge distillation allows more calibrated information passing from the teacher to the student.
-The two primary benefits of knowledge distillation are faster convergence and improved accuracy than standard SFT training.
+The two primary benefits of knowledge distillation compared to standard supervised fine-tuning: (1) convergence in fewer training tokens, and (2) improved accuracy.

 There are many variants of knowledge distillation.
 NeMo Aligner supports training the student model to match the top-K logits of the teacher model.
 In this tutorial, we will go through fine-tuning a 2B student using a fine-tuned Nemotron 8B chat model.